 Made from the same fleece as the popular Better Sweater collection, active folks find these to be a great option for anyone who needs quick access to fingers.
 Reviewers say they run a bit small, so order a size up if you’re in between.

-I bought my Give’r Classics ($45) as a gift for myself last year.
+I bought my Give’r Classics ($49) as a gift for myself last year.
 Since then, I’ve used them constantly for hunting, fishing, horse chores, and more.
-The Classics are a pared-down work glove, but insulated options also exist.

 They’ve held up through a lot, and they kept my hands both protected and warm on cool days.
 They’ve developed a patina that makes me proud of the work I’ve done in them.
 And my favorite part just might be my initials branded into the gloves.
 They make great gifts, for yourself or others.
-And you can get them at REI (dividend viiibes) or personalize them via Give’r.
+And you can personalize them via Give’r.

 What customers say: “Have used other leather gloves in past, but these are far more versatile and last much longer than any before.
 They break in super nicely and have used them in every season of the year whether hunting, hiking, camping, snow shoveling, boarding, or snowmobiling.
-Love ’em!” — Brian_CO
+Love ’em!” — Brian_COCheck Price at Give’r

 The idea of these seemed a little wonky to me.
 But after elk hunting in late November and slipping these over my gloves when I got cold, I got it.
 They’re super light and packable, exceptionally warm, and provide a toasty refuge whenever the need arises.